majk-p/sample-sttp-oauth2-app/Readme.md

 ### Prerequisites

-Before starting this application, you need to register an application in Github, to enable OAuth2 authroization.
+Before starting this application, you need to register an application in Github, to enable OAuth2 authorization.
 Follow [Github documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) for instructions on how to register an application.

 ### Launching